dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  To him who is in fear everything rustles.
+  Why is Cloud 9 so amazing?
+What is wrong with Cloud 8?
+That joke came off the top of my head, and the top of my head ain't funny!
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dino-claw/dino-claw)
-## 🌟 Experiences (916 days)
+## 🌟 Experiences (917 days)

 ### 🧮 Programming languages